Hong Beom-do

+In 1962, he was posthumously awarded the Order of Merit for National Foundation by South Korea.

 Biography

-Hong was born in Chasong, North Pyongan.
-During his early life, he was a hunter who lived in Korea during the Joseon Dynasty (1392-1910).
+Hong was born in Chasong, North Pyongan Province, Joseon.
+During his early life, he was a hunter.
 In September 1907, Japan, as part of its colonial policies in Korea, passed a law that required hunters to turn in their hunting guns, with the intention of weakening the Korean resistance to the Japanese occupation.
 The law effectively crippled the ability of hunters to pursue their traditional livelihood, angering many hunters, including Hong.
 In response to the outlawing of hunters' guns, Hong organized a resistance force named the 1907 Righteous Army of Jeongmi.
 The Righteous Army carried out a number of battles against Japanese garrisons around the Bukcheong area, using hit-and-run attacks.